dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/control-postgresql-from-laravel-project/en/2025-10-27-control-postgresql-from-laravel-project-en.md

 ```

 ## 3. Update Laravel Configuration
-Update Laravel’s settings to connect to the PostgreSQL database.
+Update Laravel's settings to connect to the PostgreSQL database.
 Edit the environment variables related to the database in your `.env` file as follows:

 `.env` :